Prismik/schedgen/readme.md

 # Schedule Generator

 This tool helps you make a school schedule with a wysiwyg approach.
-There are only a few steps:
+There are only a few steps in order to have a nice schedule that will work on your computer, cellphones or even with your favorite printer.

-1. Add a course to the list
-2. Name it and choose a color
-4. Drag it into the schedule grid where the course starts
-5. Expand the course using the bottom handle up to where the course ends
-6. You have an amazing schedule

 ## Installation